Bhavya-Bisen/me3-manager/README.md

 hey so this is just a simple mod manager i made for Mod Engine 3. nothing fancy but it works pretty good

-what it does:/n
+what it does:

-drag and drop your mods (super easy) turn mods on/off with one click edit config files dirctly in the app launch your games
+drag and drop your mods (super easy). turn mods on/off with one click. edit config files dirctly in the app launch your games